Get the latest from TODAY

 Siri and Carson also have an older son, Jack — born without any salad intervention.

-The "Maternity Salad" is on the menu at Caioti Pizza Cafe, a restaurant in the Studio City neighborhood of Los Angeles, California.
-Carrie LaDou owns the restaurant, and says for nearly 30 years, they have served up the mysterious greens to past-due pregnant women who are hoping to go into labor.
+The "Maternity Salad" is on the menu at Caioti Pizza Cafe, in the Studio City neighborhood of Los Angeles.

-"It has been 28 years of this," LaDou told TODAY.
+"It has been 28 years of this," the restaurant's owner Carrie LaDou told TODAY.
 "Pregnant women come in every day — we have between five and 20 a day — they're past due and they want to get the baby out."

-Most patrons of the cafe credit the salad's dressing with inducing labor.
+Most patrons credit the salad's dressing with inducing labor.
 While LaDou says the ingredients of the dressing are a family secret, she did reveal the other components of the salad: romaine lettuce, watercress, walnuts and pasteurized gorgonzola cheese.

 "It's very simple, and a lot of people are unfamiliar with watercress, which is somewhat bitter," said LaDou, explaining that often, women ask to modify the salad and leave certain ingredients out.